I am Geetha, a social psychologist working on understanding diversity, multiculturalism and migration.

 Prof Catherine Campbell, London School of Economics and Political Science

-Collaborators: Dr Rob M. van Dam, National University of Singapore
+Collaborators: Prof Rob M. van Dam, National University of Singapore

 Dr Nelli Ferenczi, Regents University London; Goldsmiths, University of London